Wrist Pain From Lifting: All Your Questions Answered

 3. Too Much Work

-If you’re not piling on the weights, another thing you might be doing wrong out of eagerness is piling on the reps and rounds.
+If you’re not piling on the weights, another thing you might be doing wrong out of eagerness is piling on the reps and sets.
 Again, the enthusiasm is good, but overworking yourself will only pull you backwards.
 Overuse of anything will eventually wear it out, and your wrists are no different.

 One of the most important but often neglected parts of fitness is recovery.
 No matter how hard you work, you are still human and your body needs rest.
-There are several studies that have shown time and time again how important rest is yet most people continue to ignore it.
-Recovery allows your body to reset, to self heal if there are any strains.
-Skipping your rest will prevent your body from refreshing itself and expose you to injuries that might be brewing up without your knowledge.
+There are several studies that have shown time and time again how important rest is yet most people continue to undervalue or ignore it.

 4. Acute Injury